Catalyst Grant

 The DSI is pleased to partner with the Edwin S.H.
 Leong Centre for Healthy Children to co-fund Catalyst Grants focused on innovative and novel data science in child health equity.
 CRTs can indicate that they are applying for the DSI-Leong Centre Catalyst Grant for Data Science in Child Health Equity on the application form’s Administrative Information tab.

 Please note that the eligibility requirements for the DSI-Leong Centre Catalyst Grant for Data Science in Child Health Equity are expanded for CRTs to include Leong Centre scientists and researcher members who are not currently at DSI partner institutions as Co-PIs.
 NPIs on these applications be eligible to hold DSI funding as outlined in the Eligibility section below.
-All team members must be DSI and Leong Centre members.
+All team members must be Leong Centre members.

 How to Apply